-Yes, you should only apply a small amount around the eye area, taking care not to apply too close to the eye and avoiding the eye lid.
-Feel for the orbital rim of the eye and apply here.
-Application is suggested every alternate day for 2 weeks building up to daily use to avoid any irritation.
+Yes, you should only apply a small amount around the eye area, taking care not to apply too close to the eye and avoiding the eyelid.
+Feel for the orbital rim of the eye and apply there.
+Application is suggested every alternate day for 2 weeks, building up to daily use to avoid any irritation.
 The Ultra Moisturiser Eye Cream is the only product that can be applied on the eyelid itself.

 Does Ultraceuticals use natural ingredients?

 Our brand is all about performance and efficacy; this is a true Cosmeceutical positioning.
 Wherever we can obtain the results we need for our customers through using natural ingredients, we will do so.
-We do not use natural ingredients at the expense of product performance, as that is what we represent at all times.
+However, we do not use natural ingredients at the expense of product performance.
 That being said, we do use many natural ingredients including Green Tea Extract, Grapeseed Extract, Oat Flour, Borage Oil, Aloe Barbadensis Leaf Extract, Bearberry Extract, Licorice Extract, etc. Our natural ingredients are used at a level that will ensure performance results, and in many cases this means using very expensive natural extracts at very high levels.

 What in-salon treatments Ultraceuticals offer?

-At Ultraceuticals our aim is provide our customers with real visible skin results.
-Noticeable changes in the skin can be obtained with proven professional treatments including Microdermabrasion, Light Peels and Ultrasonophoresis.
+At Ultraceuticals, our aim is provide our customers with real visible skin results.
+Noticeable changes in the skin can be obtained with proven professional treatments including Microdermabrasion, Peels and Ultrasonophoresis.
 These popular treatments are very effective, comfortable and affordable.
 Read more about our treatments.

 What is Microdermabrasion and how will it benefit my skin?

-What light peels do you offer and how will they benefit my skin?
+What Peels do you offer and how will they benefit my skin?

-Light peeling can make marked improvements for hyperpigmentation, rough texture, acne, scarring, and fine lines.
+Light peeling can make marked improvements for Hyperpigmentation, Rough Texture, Acne, Scarring, and Fine Lines.
 Skin peeling exposes fresher, plumper, healthier skin.
 Anyone can obtain a better skin even from one light peel.
-We have a range of peels to suit all skin types.
-Our BHA skinworkout contains 20% Salicylic acid and is perfect for oily/acne skins whereas our Vitapeel combines AHA’s, BHA’s and skin lightening ingredients to refresh the skin and improve discolouration.
-Lactic acid peels are suitable for almost all skin types and will effectively refine and intensely hydrate without experiencing peeling.
+We have a range of Peels to suit all skin types.
+Our BHA skin workout contains 20% Salicylic Acid and is perfect for Oily or Acne-affected skin whereas our Vitapeel combines AHA’s, BHA’s and skin lightening ingredients to refresh the skin and improve discolouration.
+Lactic Acid Peels are suitable for almost all skin types and will effectively refine and intensely hydrate without experiencing peeling.
 Read more about our treatments.

-Ultraceuticals uses Lactic Acid for peeling; can you explain how this ingredient differs to Glycolic Acid?
-Are lactic acid peels as effective as glycolic peels?
+Ultraceuticals uses Lactic Acid for peeling.
+How does this ingredient differ from Glycolic Acid?
+Are Lactic Acid Peels as effective as Glycolic Peels?

-Glycolic acid and lactic acid are both Alpha Hydroxy Acids (AHA’s) used to obtain a gentle exfoliation action on the skin’s surface.
-Lactic acid has a higher ability to hold moisture in the skin resulting in increased hydration levels.
-Furthermore Lactic acid is very well tolerated by the skin and less likely to cause sensitivity.
-Although of different molecular structure they are very comparitable in effectiveness.
-A lactic 30% peel is equivalent to a glycolic 25% and a lactic 50% to that of a 40% glycolic.
+Glycolic Acid and Lactic Acid are both Alpha Hydroxy Acids (AHA’s) used to obtain a gentle exfoliation action on the skin’ surface.
+Lactic Acid has a higher ability to hold moisture in the skin resulting in increased hydration levels.
+Furthermore Lactic Acid is very well tolerated by the skin and less likely to cause sensitivity.
+Although of different molecular structure they are comparable in effectiveness.
+A Lactic 30% Peel is equivalent to a Glycolic 25% and a Lactic 50% to that of a 40% Glycolic.
 Read more about our treatments.

-The Ultrasonophoresis device optimises the absorption of active ingredients into the skin using ultrasonic vibrations.
-Delivery is undertaken using low frequency sonophoresis, causing soundwave resonance of approximately 20,000 cycles per second (20kHz).
-Medical data discusses the effect of Ultrasound at 20kHz in increasing penetration of high and low molecular weight particles into viable skin cells.
-Small spaces are opened between the skins cells resulting in an increased penetration of ingredients applied to the skin under the ultrasound.
-Disruption of the lipid barrier by the vibration also helps in the transdermal delivery.
-For more information about our treatments click here.
+The UltraSonophoresis device optimises the absorption of active ingredients into the skin using ultrasonic vibrations.
+Delivery is undertaken using low frequency sonophoresis, causing soundwave resonance of approximately 20,000 cycles per second (20 kHz).
+Medical data reveals the effect of ultrasound at 20 kHz in increasing penetration of high and low molecular weight particles into viable skin cells.
+Small spaces are opened between skin cells resulting in increased penetration of ingredients applied to the skin under the ultrasound.
+Disruption of the lipid barrier by vibration also helps in transdermal delivery.
+For more information about our treatments, click here.

-How are treatment products such as the Ultra C Facial Cream 23% applied?
+How are treatment products such as the Ultra C23 Firming Concentrate applied?

 The Ultra C products should be applied after all other treatment products and before a moisturising product such as the Ultra Moisturiser Cream.

-Yes, the entire range is completely safe to use during pregnancy and breastfeeding however we suggest you seek medical advice prior to use if have any concerns.
+Yes, the entire range is completely safe to use during pregnancy and breastfeeding however we suggest you seek medical advice prior to use if you any concerns.
 Vitamin A in the form of Retinoic Acid is not recommended for use by pregnant women, however this strength is only available via prescription.
-Ultraceuticals uses the form of Vitamin A known as Retinol which is used within the skin cells upon application and does not pose risks like that of Retinoic Acid.
+Ultraceuticals uses the form of Vitamin A known as Retinol which is used within the skin cells upon application and does not pose risks such as those of Retinoic Acid.

 Is alcohol drying to the skin?